 “I think you have to live it and see it firsthand before you truly get it,” she explains.
 “I’ve always trusted the people I worked with — that wasn’t the issue.
 But it was just hard to comprehend because the statement, ‘taking care of the people who take care of the company,’ is so intangible.
 For me, it took 18 months after I got hired before I really understood it.”

-It was at that point in her NPC career that Larissa realized she had a bright future awaiting with NPC.
-“Anybody who is willing to come in and take full responsibility and ownership of what they’re going to do — I don’t care if it’s working on a production line or customer service or sales — there’s a great future for you here at NPC,” she recounts.
+It was at that point in her NPC career that Larissa realized she had a bright future awaiting.
+“Anybody who is willing to come in and take full responsibility and ownership of what they’re going to do — I don’t care if it’s working on a production line or customer service or sales — there’s a great future for you here at NPC,” she adds.
 “That’s really what has driven me to pursue the huge range of opportunities I’ve had in my sales role over the years at NPC.”

 Since Larissa and so many others at NPC genuinely care about the well-being of others in the company, she knows the importance of relationships built at work.
 “Anytime you meet somebody, you have no idea what they’re dealing with in their personal life.
 Those relationships are often the support we need to help us get through the day and provide support to deal with the stuff that’s going on outside of the office.”